Coxswain: Naval cadets

 In Royal Navy Sections of the Combined Cadet Force, the rank of Cadet Coxswain is the highest that a cadet can achieve, except in the rare occurrence that they are promoted to the rank of Cadet Under Officer.
 The rank of Coxswain equates to the rank of Cadet Warrant Officer in the Royal Air Force Sections, and the rank of Cadet Regimental Sergeant Major in the Army Sections.

 In the Royal Canadian Sea Cadets, the position of Coxswain is often appointed to the cadet with the rank of Cadet Chief Petty Officer First Class (C/CPO1).
-This would be the equivalent of the position of Regimental Sergeant Major in the Royal Canadian Army Cadets held by a Cadet Chief Warrant Officer (C/CWO).
+This would be the equivalent of the position of Regimental Sergeant Major in the Royal Canadian Army Cadets held by a Cadet Chief Warrant Officer (C/CWO), or Squadron Warrant Officer in the Royal Canadian Air Cadets held by a Cadet Warrant Officer 1st Class (C/WO1).

 United States Coast Guard

 In the United States Coast Guard and United States Coast Guard Auxiliary, the coxswain is the person in charge of a small boat.
 The coxswain has the authority to direct all boat and crew activities during the mission and modify planned missions to provide for the safety of the boat and the crew.

 Before a person can be assigned to be a coxswain, they have to go through a qualification procedure, be certified and maintain the certification to be a coxswain.
 Upon certification, they are awarded the Coxswain Badge.
 This qualification procedure requires a significant amount of practice in boat handling as well as previous experience as a boat crew member.

 The Coast Guard does not have a dedicated coxswain rating.
 Any Coast Guardsman, regardless of their rating or specialty, may be additionally designated as a coxswain upon proper qualification.
 An advancement to boatswain's mate second class requires that the individual qualify as and maintain certification as a coxswain.
 A commanding officer or officer in charge of a land based unit with boats has to be certified and stay certified as a coxswain on all boats in the unit or be relieved of command.

 A coxswain is assigned to a boat by the command authority and can only be relieved by the commanding officer/officer in charge, executive officer/executive petty officer, or senior officer present.
 The coxswain's authority is independent of rank and/or seniority in relation to any other person on board the boat.
 Unlike the commanding officer of a cutter or ship, a coxswain does not automatically have command authority.